 5. Connect with Illinois Promise via LinkedIn

-6. Follow Illinois Promise via Facebook or Instagram @illinois_promise
+6. Follow Illinois Promise via Instagram @illinois_promise

-7. Complete the Program Evaluation twice per year--we'll email it to you toward the end of the fall and spring semesters
+7. Complete the Program Evaluation twice per year–we’ll email it to you toward the end of the fall and spring semesters

 Great question!
 Here’s a brief answer: When your aid disburses just before the semester begins, it pays down any charges on your student account at that time (tuition, fees, and University Housing charges if you are living in a university-owned residence hall).
 In the event that you do not have a University Housing charge on your student account when aid disburses, because you are living in Private Certified Housing, a sorority/fraternity, private apartment, house, etc., then your remaining balance, after your account is paid down with existing charges, will refund to you and then you’re responsible for using that amount across the semester (including all breaks) to cover room and board expenses.